-The performance of the Board, its Committees, the Directors and senior executives is regularly evaluated in accordance with the processes outlined in this statement.
-This evaluation was undertaken during FY20.
+The performance of the Board, its Committees, the Directors and senior executives is regularly evaluated, including during and in respect of FY22.

-Performance of Directors is assessed against a range of factors including the ability of Directors to consistently create shareholder value, to contribute to the development of strategies and risk identification, to provide clarity of direction to senior executive management, to listen to the views of fellow Directors and members of management and key third party stakeholders, and to provide the time commitment to ensure the discharge of duties and obligations to the Group.
+Performance of Directors is assessed against a range of factors including the ability of Directors to consistently create shareholder value, to contribute to the development of strategies and risk management, to provide support, guidance and oversight of senior executive management, to listen to the views of fellow Directors and members of management and key third party stakeholders, and to provide the time commitment to ensure the discharge of duties and obligations to the Group.

-This assessment is undertaken informally.
+This assessment is undertaken internally.
 The Board considers that: